e-picas/drumgizmo-kits-generator/README.md

 ### Daily usage

-For a daily usage of this generator, you may first prepare your audio sources in a single directory and name the samples correctly to see them orderd alphabetically.
+For a daily usage of the generator, you may first prepare your audio sources in a single directory and name the samples correctly to see them orderd alphabetically.

 Once your sources fit your needs, you can validate what will be generated using the `dry-run` mode with: